strangehurst/PNML.jl/docs/src/type_hierarchies.md

     - Labels are attached to Objects.
     - Some Labels (attributes) do not have `Graphics`.
     - Labels are extendable.
     - Labels are named by the xml tag.
-Any "unknown" tag is presumed to be a label.
+Any "unknown" tag of an Object is presumed to be a label.

 ## AbstractPnmlTool
 See [`ToolInfo`](@ref).